KrinklesMontgomery/google-homepage/README.md

 // Add shader to search bar
 // Give search bar text proper formatting
 // Change scaling options (right now is always 100%)
+// Change sign in button to be clickable

 ???
 // Attempt to return a search results page?